MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

   >[!Note]
   >The visibility of one or more attributes (columns) might be set to **Show in report** or **Hash in report** for previously uploaded data.
 If you change this setting to **Exclude from report**, any auto-refresh query that depends on the data in that column will experience a schema violation.
   >
-  >In this case, after you finish mapping fields, Workplace Analytics shows a warning message that reads "Your upload has certain issues that may affect execution of the auto refresh queries."
+  >In this case, after you finish mapping fields, Workplace Analytics shows a warning message that reads "Your upload has certain issues that may affect execution of the auto-refresh queries."
 If you see this message, go to [If expected columns are missing or excluded](#if-expected-columns-are-missing-or-excluded).

 #### To map fields